railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 Open ERP manages both stockable products and services.
 A service bought from a supplier in :guilabel:`Make to Order` mode, will generate a subcontract order from the supplier in question.

-The following illustrates different cases for automatic restocking.
+Figure :ref:`fig-stflow` illustrates different cases for automatic restocking.

 .. _fig-stflow:

 .. figure:: images/stock_flow.png
-   :scale: 50
+   :scale: 100
    :align: center

-   *Workflow for automatic procurement, depending on the configuration of the product*
+   *Workflow for automatic procurement, dependent on the configuration of the product*

 The table below shows all possible cases for the figure :ref:`fig-stflow`.